Best daily deals

 Change volume, request directions, playback control, receive messages, and more

-Similarly, the Bose QuietComfort Earbuds II has a capacitive touch surface on the back of each earbud, using taps and swipes to control it as well.
+Similarly, the Bose QuietComfort Earbuds II have a capacitive touch surface on the back of each earbud.
+Taps and swipes can also be used to control them.
 You can change controls in the Bose Music App.

 INPUTACTION (music)ACTION (phone)